-This free whole-day conference brings together Nobel Laureates, world-leading scientists, policy makers and the general public will join in an inspiring event, moving science and society closer together.
-Nobel Prize Dialogue Tokyo 2017 is produced by Nobel Media AB in cooperation with the Japan Society for the Promotion of Science (JSPS).
+This free whole-day conference brings together Nobel Laureates, key opinion leaders, policy makers, students, researchers and the general public, who will join in an inspiring event, moving science and society closer together.

 On 1 March 2015, the first 'Nobel Prize Dialogue' outside Sweden was held in Tokyo, focusing on the future of genetic science.
 The whole-day conference gathered scientists from around the world, including seven Nobel Laureates, in discussions on how advances in genetics have influenced science and society.

 Longevity, kind robots, and breakthroughs that are impossible to predict.
 Those were some of the topics when the six attending Nobel Laureates mapped scenarios for the future in the concluding plenary sessions about the genetic revolution.

 Nobel Prize Dialogue is an open, cross-disciplinary meeting bringing together a unique constellation of Nobel Laureates, world-leading scientists, policy makers and thought leaders to discuss global issues that affect us all.